Texas A&M Veterinary Emergency Team Sees Record Number Of Patients At Operation Border Health Preparedness

 “Willacy County is historically the poorest in Texas and the fifth poorest in the nation, with no veterinarian serving the community,” said Dr. Wesley Bissett, VET director.
 “But the people here love their animals as much as any other Texan, and their animals deserve care.
 We’re honored to have the opportunity to provide that care at OBHP at no cost thanks, in part, to the generosity of organizations like the Banfield Foundation.”

-Sixteen School of Veterinary Medicine & Biomedical Sciences Doctor of Veterinary Medicine students joined the VET at OBHP in 2023, giving them hands-on experience in providing veterinary medicine in a disaster exercise.
+Sixteen College of Veterinary Medicine & Biomedical Sciences Doctor of Veterinary Medicine students joined the VET at OBHP in 2023, giving them hands-on experience in providing veterinary medicine in a disaster exercise.
 Daniel Martinez, a fourth-year veterinary student originally from the Rio Grande Valley, was among the students who participated in OBHP.

 “The Rio Grande Valley is a poverty-stricken area of Texas where citizens live in multi-person households, with median household incomes that look like the price tag of a modest used car, about $40,000 in Willacy County,” Martinez said.
 “Regardless, clients were bringing in their pets to us, sacrificing their resources to make the trip to Raymondville Early College High School where the VET and DAR provided a service deemed essential to the community.”